 If you do not know of a local Customs Broker to work with, Freight Right would be happy to make recommendations, but please not it is the shipper’s responsibility to provide necessary documents and cover any fees involved in this process.
 We recommend appointing a broker at least 10 days before the shipment is set to be picked up.

 Step 4: Your shipment gets on its way.

 Once your shipment is clear of local Customs, Freight Right will issue the Bill of Lading to the trucking company who will deliver the freight to the airport, where an Export Pedimento, generated by your Broker will be expected.

 At the airport, your local broker will tender the cargo and all original documents to the trucking company who will generate the in-bond truck documents that will allow the trucker to move the shipment without Border Clearance and any associated border delays.
 From there the freight will take off via truck from the airport and travel to its final USA destination.

 Please note that Amazon sellers must deliver their product DDP.
 Therefore it is the seller’s responsibility to clear customs in the US.
 To accomplish this the seller need to become an importer of record which is a relatively easy process that takes about two days and does include some fees.

 Once your goods clear USA customs they are sent to our warehouse where they will be prepped and sent off to Amazon’s facilities!

 * These are budgetary rates only and are not considered quotes.

-* The estimates include customs clearance and formalities at both origin and destination.
+* The estimates include customs clearance in the United States.